Electromyography (EMG) & nerve conduction studies (NCS)

 Figure 2.
 NCS of the leg.

 An EMG evaluates the electrical activity a muscle produces at rest and when it contracts, similar to an EKG of the heart muscle.
 The doctor places a single, small, Teflon-coated wire pin into selected muscles to be studied.
 The tip of the pin acts like an antenna, picking up electrical activity from the muscle that can be heard and seen on a screen.
 You will be asked to tighten (contract) the muscle.
 Electrical activity is recorded and can be heard as popping and clicking sounds when the muscle is contracting.

 EMG and NCS tests have few side effects.
 Occasionally, the pin exam can cause a small bruise.
 This is more common in patients on blood thinners (Coumadin, Plavix) or anti-inflammatory drugs (ibuprofen, aspirin).
 Infection at the pin sites is rare, given the skin’s natural defenses and the small pin size.
 You may feel some soreness for a day or two following the test.
 There are no activity restrictions, and you can drive home afterwards.
 The tests are safe and can be performed in people with pacemakers or defibrillators.

 The test results are analyzed, and a report is sent to the doctor who ordered the test.
 A negative test means results are normal; a positive test result will reveal some degree of nerve damage (neuropathy).

 If you have further questions, contact the doctor that ordered your test.

-reviewed by > Robert Whitten, MD, Mayfield Brain & Spine, Cincinnati, Ohio
+reviewed by > Matthew Merz, MD, Mayfield Clinic, Cincinnati, Ohio